 This document describes the stage 3 aspects of mobility management for User Equipment (UE) using IETF Mobile IPv4 foreign agent mode to access the Evolved Packet Core Network (EPC) through trusted non-3GPP access networks and for mobility management of UE between the 3GPP access network and trusted non-3GPP access networks.
 In particular, this document describes the UE – Mobile IPv4 Foreign Agent (FA) interface stage 3 aspects, where the FA functionality is located within the access network in the non-3GPP access domain.

+1.2.2.2.151 TS 24.305

+Selective Disabling of 3GPP User Equipment Capabilities (SDoUE) Management Object (MO)

+This document specifies a mobile device Selective Disabling of 3GPP UE Capabilities (SDoUE) Management Object (MO) and the rules and corresponding behaviour of the UE with regard to the selective disabling of 3GPP UE capabilities, for example, when services or functions are disabled/enabled.

+The SDoUE MO consists of the relevant parameters that can be managed for selective disabling of 3GPP UE capabilities.
+The SDoUE MO defines a repository of data into the ME.
+The service requirements for selective disabling of 3GPP UE capabilities are defined in 3GPP TS 22.011.

-1.2.2.2.104 TS 24.312
+1.2.2.2.152 TS 24.312

 Access Network Discovery and Selection Function (ANDSF) Management Object (MO)